jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-01.md

 - `cd ..` takes you up one level from where you are, `cd ../..` takes you up two levels, `cd ../../..` three, etc.

-- not mention here, though useful, is the distinction between relative and absolute locations when using `cd`.
+- not mentioned here, though useful, is the distinction between relative and absolute locations when using `cd`.
 Absolute routes are prefixed with `/`, which relative routes lack.
 As a result, `cd /etc` will take you to the `etc` directory in the root `/` directory from anywhere in the filesystem. `cd etc` would only take you to the same directory if it is executed while working in the `/` directory.

+- `ls`: *list* prints the contents of a directory.

+- `ls -l`: *list* with a `-l` short option/flag/switch displays more details (*long-listing format*).
+Interchangeable with `--long`.

+- `ls -la`: The edition of the `-a`flag shows *all* contents, including hidden ones.
+Interchangeable with `--all`, and similar to `-A`/`--almost-all` which exclude the `.` and `..` special entries.

 ### Getting Help

+- Dedicate help files: conventionally, but not universally, `-h`, `--help`, or `-?` flags.

 ### Referencing Manual Pages with man

+- `man`: Manuel pager utils - an interface to the system reference manuals.
+Run `man` plus the command/utility/application (i.e. `man ls`, `man cat`, `man man`).

+- Scroll through entries using `ENTER`, `PG UP`/`PG DM`, or the arrow keys.
+Press `q` to quit.

 ## Finding Stuff

 ### Searching with locate

+- `locate`: searches filenames anywhere on the system using a periodically updated database (typically `/var/lib/mlocate/mlocate.db`).
+The database can be updated manually using `sudo updatedb`, which may be necessary if a file you are looking for is newer than the last automatic indexing.

+- `locate` is very fast, but susceptible to errors in relation to databse updates.

 ### Finding Binaries with whereis

+- `whereis`: searches binaries, source, and man pages via a small set of predfeined system paths (i.e. `/bin`, `/usr/bin`, `/usr/share/man`).

+- `whereis` is non-recursive and checks only standard system locations, and as such is non-exhaustive.
+It also ignores aliases, functions, and built-in commands.

 ### Finding Binaries in the PATH Variable with which

+- `which`: searches executables in your `$PATH`; walks through each directory in your shell's `PATH` until it finds a matching executable.
+In other terms, it looks to see what is executed when a term is invoked.

+- `which` is limited to your `PATH`, and is best to use when confirming which binary being invoked.

 ### Performing More Powerful Searches with find

+- `find /`: recursively traverses the live filesystem descending from a starting point of `/` evaluating expressions on the fly to find files the match their criteria.
+The most flexible, up-to-the-minute search type. `/` can be substituted for any other starting point (i.e. `/etc`)

+- `find` is always up-to-date, but can be slow on large trees.

+- Use case: `find / -type f -name apache2`, where `/` is the starting directory, `-type f` specifies file type *file*, and `-name apache2` specifies name *apache2*.

+- Limiting the scope by choosing a nested directory can save time, i.e. `find /etc -type f -name apache2`.

 	### Filtering with grep